redriverpress/crammer/README.md

 1. As admin, I want to be able to manage users, so that I can create, update, and destroy users on the site.
   - Register users with ActiveAdmin
-  - Add filters for email and access attributes
+  - Add filter for user emails
-  - Include state checkboxes on the edit form
+  - Include state radio buttons on the edit form

 2. As a user, I want to be able to create classes, so that I can define logical groups for students.
   - Create a controller called `Crammer::ClassesController` with a `#create` action